-- higher vehicle weight because the components are increased
+- increased vehicle weight because the components are heavier

-- traction in slippery condition is not great
+- traction in slippery conditions is not great

 Currently, the only medium van offering a choice of rear-wheel drive is the Mercedes Vito.
-RWD is mostly used in larger vans, like Ford Transit, Ford One-Stop, Volkswagen Crafter, Vauxhall Movano and Renault Master.
+Larger vans are usually RWD, like the Ford Transit, Ford One-Stop, Volkswagen Crafter, Vauxhall Movano and Renault Master.

-All-wheel drive is a drivetrain that uses a front, rear and centre differential to provide power to all four wheels so it feeds power to each corner of the vehicle.
-AWD system helps the vehicle to have a good launch, power out of corners quicker than the other two drivetrains, has better handling, and also utilizes complete power from the engine.
-Due to less torque steer, it provides better traction and can feel more stable which is important if you live in snowy climates or regularly drive on wet roads.
+All-wheel drive is a drivetrain that uses a front, rear and centre differential to power all four wheels.
+It feeds power to each corner of the vehicle.
+AWD system helps the vehicle have a good launch, pull out of corners quicker than the other two drivetrains, has better handling, and utilises complete engine power.
+Due to less torque, there is better traction in the steering and can feel more stable, which is crucial if you live in snowy climates or regularly drive on wet roads.

 - better acceleration

 - increased grip and control under all road conditions

 - sportier handling and traction

 - works in all situations